Modern Slavery Policy

 Our policies

-We operate several internal policies to ensure that we are conducting business in an ethical and transparent manner.
+We have implemented several internal policies to ensure that we conduct our business in an ethical and transparent manner.
 These include:

-2. Recruitment policy.
-We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+2. Recruitment Policy: Our robust recruitment policy includes thorough checks for eligibility to work in the UK, ensuring that we safeguard against human trafficking and the exploitation of individuals forced to work against their will.

-3. Whistleblowing policy.
-We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+3. Whistleblowing Policy: We have established a whistleblowing policy that empowers all employees to raise concerns about the treatment of colleagues or practices within our business or supply chain without fear of retaliation.

 Our suppliers